rekauhl/Commercial-Aviation-Route-Profitability-Simulator/Metrics.md

+# Air Traffic Metrics

-A breakdown of the core air traffic and economic metrics in our simulator, detailing how they are calculated and why they drive network steering decisions.
+A breakdown of the core air traffic and economic metrics in our simulator, detailing how they are calculated and why they matter.

 ---